hd-UQ/cd_dynamax/src/notebooks/tutorial/README.md

 ## Tutorials

-This directory contains notebooks with different cases of interest
+This directory contains notebooks with different use cases of interest for continuous-discrete, non-linear Gaussian dynamical system models (cd-nlgssm).

 ### Filtering partially-observed, noisy and irregularly-sampled observations

-In the [state estimation and forecasting notebook](./cdnlgssm_filtering.ipynb) we showcase how to learn partially observed dynamics, given a cd-nlgssm model.
+In the [state estimation and forecasting notebook](./cdnlgssm_filtering.ipynb) we showcase how to learn partially observed dynamics, for an assumed cd-nlgssm model, and a given set of observations $Y_K = [y(t_1),\\ \dots ,\\ y(t_K)]$.

-- We show how to use cd-dynamax to estimate the latent state of a continuous-discrete (non-linear) Gaussian dynamical system, by running the following filtering alternatives:
+We show how to use cd-dynamax to estimate and forecast the latent state of a cd-nlgssm, by running the following filtering alternatives:
     - The Extended Kalman Filter (EKF)
     - The Ensemble Kalman Filter (EnKF)
     - The Unscented Kalman filter (UKF)